 120volts x 12amps = 1,440 watts.
 So you'd need an inverter strong enough to put that out continuously.
 Definitely upsize and get a thick extension cord if you're gonna go 100ft to compensate for voltage drop.

 I would agree and back you up that it would be much cleaner/safer/practical to carry an electric version.
 So long as it has the guts to do the job.

 Add'l 12v outlets, Scuba Mod, Amaesing hood decal.

 08-09 side sun visors

-265 Revo 2's on flat black steelies.
+265 Duratrac's on Raceline Rockcrusher.
 Bilstein 5100's to level the front.
 Backup Camera w/ 7" monitor Power rear window mod Hemi71cuda's Build

 i borrowed an electric chainsaw from a friend just to cut some small limbs, not with the fj inverter, and it worked for a little bit and then caught on fire, i guess it was from sawdust that got in the motor. and unless you pay good money the gas engines have been not so good either lately . i would go quality gas if you use it enough, otherwise let us know what you choose and how it works.

 I have a 16" Mac that I take camping.
 I usually have to walk off the trail way more than 100' to cut up that nice dead tree that's ready to burn.
 If you like to camp and you like plenty of firewood an electric chainsaw is simply out of the question.

 *All the work on this truck was done by me!*